agis/git-style-guide/README.md

 * Each commit should be a single *logical change*.
 Don't make several *logical changes* in one commit.
 For example, if a patch fixes a bug and optimizes the performance of a feature, split it into two separate commits.
+  If you find it difficult to summarize what your commit does, you may be trying to commit several *logical changes* that should be split into separate commits.
+Use ```git add -p``` which allows the user to interactively select the changes that will be added to the index from the working tree.
+  This effectively runs ```git add -i```, but bypasses the initial command menu and directly jumps to the patch subcommand.

 * Don't split a single *logical change* into several commits.
 For example, the implementation of a feature and the corresponding tests should be in the